Skip to main content

 A limited number of need-based scholarships are available to cover the program fee.
 In some circumstances, VNRLI may be able to offer support for lodging and mileage.
 VNRLI recognizes that our society needs leaders who have a deep understanding of the impacts and opportunities of pressing natural resources, social, and economic challenges.
 We seek to invest in the careers of exceptional, passionate leaders from all backgrounds and ensure that our program reflects the geographic, demographic, and sector diversity of our state.

-Requests for financial aid must be made by attaching a letter indicating need and the amount and type of assistance (tuition, lodging, mileage, etc.) being requested.
+Requests for financial aid are made in the application by describing the need (250 words or less) and indicating the amount and type of assistance (tuition, lodging, mileage, etc.) being requested.
 All requests for assistance are confidential.

 How to Apply